 Some content, such as blog comments, material quoted or embedded in blog entries, furnished images and logos, and other examples of other people’s work, as well as content produced as work for hire, such as journalism presented here as part of a work portfolio, may need the permission of their respective copyright holders to copy, distribute or display them elsewhere.

-It’s also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.ca and Amazon.co.uk, as well as the iTunes Affiliate Program.
-Revenue is generated from purchases via affiliate links on this website.
+This website is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com, Amazon.ca and Amazon.co.uk.
+It also participates in affiliate programs for Apple Books and Bookshop.
+Revenue is generated from qualifying purchases made through links on this website.